abinit/abinit/doc/developers/new_testsuite.md

 A filter can specify all currently known iterators: **dtset**, **timimage**, **image**, and **time**.
 For each iterator, a set of integers can be defined with three different methods:

-- a single integer value (`dtset: 1`)
+- a single integer value e.g. `dtset: 1`
-- a YAML list of values (`dtset: [1, 2, 5]`)
+- a YAML list of values e.g. `dtset: [1, 2, 5]`
-- a mapping with the optional members "from" and "to" specifying the boundaries (both included) of the integer interval (`dtset: {from: 1, to: 5}`).
+- a mapping with the optional members "from" and "to" specifying the boundaries (both included) of the integer interval e.g. `dtset: {from: 1, to: 5}`.
   If "from" is omitted, the default is 1.
 If "to" is omitted the default is no upper boundary.

 ### Filter overlapping

-Several filters can apply to the same document if they overlap.
-However, they are required to have a trivial order of *specificity*.
-Though the first example below is fine because _f2_ is included (i.e. is more specific) in _f1_ but the second example will raise an error because _f4_ is not included in _f3_.
+Several filters can apply to the same document even when they overlap.
+Note, however, that overlapping filters must have a trivial order of *specificity*.
+In other words, one filter must be a subset of the other one.
+The example below is OK because _f2_ is included in _f1_  i.e. is more specific:

 ```yaml
 # this is fine